Yantiomene/blood-/README.md

 - Auth flows pass with cookies configured securely and/or Bearer tokens.
 - CSRF protection verified on mutating endpoints.
 - Rate-limited login/verification/reset endpoints with friendly error responses.
+- Testing Gate: Unit and integration tests for Phase 2 security changes exist and pass locally and in CI.

 ---